 Featuring vintage photos of Mace with his exploits, The Little Gate Crasher captures three decades of American pop culture, seen through the unique lens of Mace and his gate-crashing exploits.

-Underneath he antics, we meet a complex man who continually defies others expectations and meets life on his own terms.
+Underneath his antics, we meet a complex man who continually defies others expectations and meets life on his own terms.
 Mace becomes a successful businessman and devoted son to his aging parents.
 But in his gate-crashing antics, we best get to see Mace’s unique combination of guile, cunning and sense of entitlement, which he used to engineer photos of himself with some of the biggest celebrities of his day.
 If people were going to stare at him all of his life, he would give them something to see.

 The Little Gate Crasher features over 50 vintage photos of Mace with celebrities, athletes and politicians, including Babe Ruth, Hank Aaron, Muhammed Ali, Richard Nixon, Jane Russel, Joe DiMaggio and more.